open-telemetry/semantic-conventions/docs/gen-ai/gen-ai-events.md

 The event name MUST be `gen_ai.tool.message`.

-This event describes the tool or function response message.
+This event describes the response from a tool or function call passed to the GenAI model.

 | Attribute  | Type | Description  | Examples  | [Requirement Level](https://opentelemetry.io/docs/specs/semconv/general/attribute-requirement-level/) | Stability |
 |---|---|---|---|---|---|